 - Create and authorize an API project as outlined in our Get Started guide.

 - Ensure your DCM user profile has the necessary user role permissions.
 Contact your DCM account administrator to have these permissions enabled, if necessary.

 Offline conversions must be matched to a corresponding online activity in DCM.
 You'll refer to these activities by their

 If you don't yet have an activity for tracking offline conversions, you can use the API's

 FloodlightActivities service to create one.
 See the Common Trafficking Tasks guide for an example of how to do this.
 Creating dedicated activities for offline conversions is highly recommended.

 Obtain click, device, and user IDs

-Offline conversions must also be attributed to a particular click, device, or user ID.
+Offline conversions must also be attributed to a click, device, or user ID (only one of which may be used at a time).
 The most common ways to obtain these IDs are covered below.

 Using Google Click ID